abombin/nidap-export/sbg_importer/README.md

 cp <path>/credentials ~/.sevenbridges/
 ```

 And you are all set!
+This is mandatory since the API will need your credentials to create a project on your account and copy the files of your project there.

 ## 3 - Running the application
 The mandatory step to run the application is having your project exported from NIDAP by using the [NIDAP Exporter](https://github.com/fnlcr-bids-sdsi/nidap-export/tree/main/nidap_exporter) package.
 Once you have the exported folder, just call: